 How many inspections does a new construction project need?

-Typically 12–20 inspections depending on project scope.
-ADU projects usually require 10–14.
-Each must pass in sequence before the next phase begins.
+12–20 depending on scope.
+ADU projects typically need 10–14.
+Each must pass in sequence before the next phase.

 What happens when an inspection fails?